Home Medicinal Chemistry Vitamins B Vitamins

 B vitamins list, sources, functions of B complex vitamin such as thiamine, riboflavin, B3, B5, B7, folic acid, and B12 with supplements

-These are very important for women who are pregnant because vitamin B complex helps in fetal brain development and reduces the risk of birth defects.
+These are also very important for women who are pregnant because vitamin B complex helps in fetal brain development and reduces the risk of birth defects.

-B Complex Vitamins List
+B Complex Vitamins List and Sources

 Most of the B vitamins are found abundantly in meat, eggs, and dairy products.
-They are also available in plant products such as spinach, legumes, whole grains, asparagus, potatoes, bananas, chili peppers, and breakfast cereals but B12 is not abundantly available in plant products.
+They are also available in plant products such as spinach, legumes, whole grains, asparagus, potatoes, bananas, chili peppers, and breakfast cereals.

-Vitamin Name Sources
+Vitamin Vitamers Name Sources

-Vitamin B1 Thiamine Peas, bananas, oranges, nuts, whole grain bread, liver, and some fortified breakfast cereals
+Vitamin B1 Thiamine Peas, bananas, oranges, nuts, whole grain bread, liver, and some fortified breakfast cereals.

-Vitamin B2 Riboflavin Milk, eggs, fortified breakfast cereals, mushrooms, and plain yogurt
+Vitamin B2 Riboflavin Milk, eggs, fortified breakfast cereals, mushrooms, and plain yogurt.

 Vitamin B3